 - Liver enzymes, elevated—Should not be used in patients with these conditions.

-Proper Use of lovastatin
+Proper use of Altoprev

 Take this medicine only as directed by your doctor.
 Do not take more or less of it, and do not take more or less often than your doctor ordered.